openzfs/zfs-buildbot/README.md

   request is built and reported on individually.
 This helps guarantee that developers never accidentally break the build.

-  To maximize coverage builders have been created for most major Linux distributions.
-This allows us to catch distribution specific issues and to verify the build on a wide range of commonly deployed kernels.
+  To maximize coverage the are builders for major Linux distributions and FreeBSD.
+This allows us to catch distribution specific issues and to verify the build on a wide range of kernels.

   Additional builders are maintained to test alternate architectures.
 If you're interested in setting up a builder for your distribution or